Skip to Main Content

 What might make an underwriter deny a loan?

-Some common reasons an underwriter might deny a loan include: homebuyer doesn’t meet requirements of the loan, new lines of credit, falsified or inaccurate information, the credit score is too low, job change, or an unexplained deposit to your bank account.
+Some common reasons an underwriter might deny a loan include: homebuyer doesn’t meet the requirements of the loan, new lines of credit, falsified or inaccurate information, the credit score is too low, job change, or an unexplained deposit to your bank account.

 Can you reapply after being denied?